East Bengal 4–1 Mohun Bagan: Background

 The Kolkata Derby is a fixture contested between two football teams from the Kolkata region, Mohun Bagan and East Bengal.
-Due to historical and cultural factors common to both teams, massive fanbase, and records of successes over decades, the derby had been very popular and closely followed by fans and covered by media, and hence were the two most popular and successful Indian football clubs- East Bengal FC and Mohun Bagan AC.
+Due to historical and cultural factors common to both teams, massive fanbase, and records of successes over decades, the derby had been very popular and closely followed by fans and covered by media, and hence were the two most popular and successful Indian football clubs- East Bengal and Mohun Bagan.
 Before this fixture, there had been 15 meetings between the two sides in Federation Cups, with the first fixture being held in 1978.
 In the 15 games played, East Bengal had won four, Mohun Bagan three and eight games ended in draws.

 Coaches of Mohun Bagan and East Bengal Amal Dutta and Pradip Kumar Banerjee had seen success as players, and then as coaches from the 1970s well into the 1990s.
 As coach, Dutta had been known as a 'purist', a 'tactician' and an 'innovator'.
 Consequently, he had the reputation of winning games with young and lesser known players.
 His team Mohun Bagan entered the tournament defeating Punjab Police, the winners of North Zone qualifying round, 4–3 in penalties that followed a 1–1 draw on field, in the round of 16, before meeting Churchill Brothers in the quarter-final.
 Against them he employed the 3–2–3–2 'diamond' formation, a formation that he had introduced in the same year.
 The formation had seven players often attacking at the same time; Debjit Ghosh was played as a defensive screen while Basudeb Mondal was played as a deep-lying playmaker.
 Amit Das played just behind Chima Okorie while Abdul Khalique started on the wings and drifted in as the match progressed.
 With this formation, his team had pulverised Churchill Brothers, beating them 6–0.
 Dutta had also come to be known for his provocation and trash talk before matches, and before this game had mocked East Bengal's striker Bhutia as "Chung Chung" and dismissed defender Sammy Omollo saying, "I will eat him like an omelette".